 Leaders always face challenges, and it’s your job to tackle them head-on.
 Here are the biggest takeaways for addressing leadership challenges:

-• Leadership starts with transparency.
-If issues arise, you should be honest with your team and update them with information as soon as possible.
+- Transparency is foundational: If issues arise, be honest with your team and update them with information as soon as possible.
+Leaders who hide information lose credibility fast.

-• Leaders spearhead decision-making, receiving credit and blame for the results.
+- Decision-making comes with accountability: Leaders spearhead decision-making, receiving credit and blame for the results.
 Take a measured approach toward your decisions by mapping out strategic benefits and weighing the pros and cons.
+Consider how each choice aligns with your organization’s mission and values.

-• How do you arrive at a decision?
+- Gather diverse perspectives: How do you arrive at a decision?
 Leaders often take advice and perspectives from numerous sources inside and outside the organization.
-Well-rounded perspectives lead to better results.
+Well-rounded perspectives lead to better results and help you avoid blind spots.

-• Leaders get the job done for their teams and build others.
+- Develop others while getting things done: Leaders get the job done for their teams and build others.
 Develop the next generation of leaders by mentoring, job shadowing, and leadership workshops.
+Your legacy is the leaders you leave behind.

 Check out this article on how to be a good leader if you want to step up and show off your skills.